demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 * `NotSupported` message - We are not supporting the target datatype

 The `EnvVarParseResult<'T>` represents the final output of our parsing.
 It's either success or failure with any one of the above use cases.
-We are making use of F# [Result Type](TODO) to model this representation.
+We are making use of F# [Result Type](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/results) to model this representation.

 ### Getting Started

-Let's get started by defining the scaffolding for our `parsePrimitive` function.
+Let's get started with the scaffolding of our `parsePrimitive` function.

 ```fsharp
 // string -> EnvVarParseResult<'T>